For a lot of people, the new technologies developed in the last decade are significantly different than anything we’ve used for most of our lives.

 Put a lock on it

-Put a lock on your mobile phone, computer, tablet and any other device you have.
+Put a password or passcode on your mobile phone, computer, tablet and any other device you have.
 You can have a lot of information on a device, so you need to protect it.
 Most devices will prompt you to do this when you set it up, or you can add one in your device settings.

 Use strong passwords